xelese/dockerStuff/Readme.md

 - The first commit focuses on creating a docker file, and a docker compose file to run the app in production and development environments.
 - Second part focuses on Travis CI integration with github.
+- Third part is deployment on AWS, using travis CI.